 Resistance.
 It builds physical strength when you push against it.
 It puts you in the driving seat when you hold your boundaries and resist your date’s heavy-handed overtures.
 And if you resist that second scoop of salted caramel ice cream, you stand a better chance of fitting into last summer’s beachwear and touching your toes when you execute a forward bend.
 Resistance can be beneficial to our health and wellbeing.

 But not always.
 There’s the sort of resistance that drives us into looking for mind-numbing displacement activities rather than put up a kitchen shelf or achieve a project deadline.
 Most of us can relate to putting things off until whenever – and later chiding ourselves for what we think of as our incipient laziness.

 What do we do about it?
-On face value, employing a motivational coach tell to you to ‘Just do it’ will probably be helpful: s/he’s on your side, right?
+On face value, employing a motivational life coach to tell you to ‘Just do it’ will probably be helpful: s/he’s on your side, right?
 Or reading an inspirational self-help book?
-However, the effects of having an ally to motivate you often speedily evaporate like breath on a mirror.
+However, the effects of having an ally to motivate you often speedily evaporate like condensation on a mirror.
 Much of the self-help industry cashes in on our need for a constant stream of reassurance – that we can go the extra mile and push through the ‘wall of resistance’.
 We are encouraged to employ our willpower as a superweapon to smash that wall down.
-If our resistance is stronger than our will, we are going to need a coach or extra workshop or book to bolster up our will to “get the job done’.
+If our resistance is stronger than our will, we are going to need a life coach or extra workshop or self-help book to bolster up our will to “get the job done’.

 And we feel ashamed.

 This kind of shame, the sort that arises out of some belief that we are inadequate, is highly toxic and lends itself towards victimhood and despondency.
 It’s the kind of shame that makes most of us give up and numb out on half a bottle of Merlot, telling ourselves that we’ll get with the program tomorrow.
 Only we usually don’t.